MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/windows-containers-on-aks-content.md

 All cost optimization [guidance](./baseline-aks.yml#cost-management) found in the AKS Baseline article apply for Windows workloads.
 Other cost considerations that should be accounted for are:

 - The licensing costs for Windows Server increase the cost of nodes for your AKS cluster.
 Cost optimization recommendations for this factor include reserving capacity or using existing licenses if you already have them for other business uses.
-See the [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit)(AHUB) documentation to learn about discounts for your Software Assurance (SA) applicable Windows Server licenses.
+  - See the [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit)(AHUB) documentation to learn about discounts for your Software Assurance (SA) applicable Windows Server licenses.
+  - See the [Windows Server containers FAQ](/azure/aks/windows-faq?tabs=azure-cli#can-i-use-azure-hybrid-benefit-with-windows-nodes) for instructions on applying the benefit to new and existing clusters.
 - The size of Windows container images may incur additional Azure Container Registry (ACR) costs due to the amount of storage required for multiple images, the number of concurrent nodes pulling from the ACR and geo-replication requirements.

 ## Contributors